HL7/cqf-measures/input/pages/using-cql.md

 ### Library Resources
 {: #library-resources}

 Inclusion of CQL content used within quality measures is accomplished through the use of [Library Resources]({{site.data.fhir.ver.cql}}/conformance.html) as described by the Using CQL With FHIR implementation guide.
 These libraries are then referenced from Measure resources using the `library` element.
 The content of the CQL library is included using the `content` element of the Library.
-Conformance requirements for Library resources included with Measure content are discussed in the [Related Documents](measure-conformance.html#related-documents) topic of Measure Conformance in this IG.
+Conformance requirements for Library resources included with Measure content are discussed in the [Related Documents](measure-conformance.html#related-documents) topic of this IG.

 ### Patterns
 {: #patterns}